CT075/fe8-archipelago/README.md

 - For units below the progressive level cap, EXP will display normally despite being capped.
 This is display-only; such units are correctly prevented from gaining EXP.
+- Receiving items on the world map doesn't work yet.

+### Polish

+- Seth's weapon can change between his fight with Valter and the actual start of the Prologue.

 ### Organizational